01 of 11

 Jardin de la Fontain: If you’re in Nîmes in the height of summer, one of the most refreshing places is the Gardens.
 It was built in 1750 on a Roman site and though the fountains and nymphs at the entrance date from the 18th century, there are various Roman remains left, such as the Temple de Diane.
 Walk through the grottos of the wooded slope up to the Tour Magne which was once part of the city walls built by Augustus.
 Climb to the top for the view over the countryside.

-The Musée Archéologique (Archeological Museum) houses all sorts of Roman artefacts which help fill in the details about life in Gallic France.
+The Musée Archéologique (Archeological Museum) houses all sorts of Roman artifacts which help fill in the details about life in Gallic France.

 13 Boulevard Amiral Courbet